uw-x/underwatergps/Offline_Process/README.md

 ## Python_3D_localization

 ### Running Instruction
-(1) Setup Python environment requirement: python 3.8, sklearn, numpy, matplotlib, seaborn, networkx, itertools (2) Go into the "Python_3D_localization" folder
+(1) Setup Python environment requirement: python 3.8, sklearn, numpy, matplotlib, seaborn, networkx, itertools。 (2) Go into the "Python_3D_localization" folder
-(3) Make Sure you have run the matlab code and there should gt.txt and user.txt in the data_example foler (4) Run `python loc_depth.py` and get results
+(3) Make Sure you have run the matlab code and there should gt.txt and user.txt in the data_example foler
+(4) Run `python loc_depth.py` and get results

 ### loc_depth.py
 This is the main script to infer the 2D positions of the distributed devices based on the estimated pairwise 1D ranging matrix.
 The gt.txt contains the ground-truth of 3D positions which is measured by the measurement tape on the ground.
 (Note: the ground-truth depth is also measured, and we used this measured depth to project pairwise 1D ranging matrix to 2D plane, and then apply the SMACOF).